JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 }
 ```

-This associated type needs to be specified by the runtime
+This associated type needs to be specified by the runtime when it implements this pallet trait.
-(implement this pallet trait).

 Now if we build the `kitchen-node`, we will see the compiler return with three trait
 bounds that are not satisfied: `Runtime: frame_system::offchain::CreateSignedTransaction`,